Skip to content

 • Always specify width and/or height for predictable results.

-• Use cws to trim whitespace, but combine with size parameters.
+• Use cws to trim whitespace, preferably combined with size parameters.

 • Contact Norce for bulk image operations.